kisakosa/BootcampRishon/README.md

 - **/api/v1/**: This directory contains the routes and controllers for version 1 of the API.
 By separating the API into versions, we can introduce new features or changes in future versions (e.g., `/api/v2/`) without affecting the existing functionality of version 1.

+### Middleware

+Middleware in web development is like a series of checkpoints or filters that a request passes through before it reaches its final destination.
+Each checkpoint can do something useful, like checking if you're logged in, making sure your request is safe, or adding some extra information.

+### Module

+A module in Node.js is a reusable block of code whose existence does not impact other code unless explicitly imported.

 ## Getting Started

 1. Clone the repository.